ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/aws-terraform/gui.md

 ##  Use the AWS Console to deploy EC2 instances with Graviton processors

 AWS Graviton processors are Arm based processors designed specifically for AWS.
-More information can be found [here](https://aws.amazon.com/pm/ec2-graviton/).
+More information is available from [AWS](https://aws.amazon.com/pm/ec2-graviton/).

 ## Deploy Graviton based EC2 instances using the AWS Console